Closed May 1

 Projected Dates: June through August.
 Exact dates and distribution of the 160 hours are flexible.

-Additional Information: Klondike Gold Rush National Historical Park is an urban park located in the Pioneer Square Historic District in downtown Seattle.
-The visitor center is housed within the historic Cadillac Hotel.
+Additional Information: Klondike Gold Rush National Historical Park in Seattle is a single building located in the Pioneer Square Historic District.
+The visitor center is housed within the historic Cadillac Hotel in the Pioneer Square Historic District.

-Individuals interested in obtaining additional information for the Tesacher-Ranger-Teacher position should contact Kelsey Johnson at (206) 220-4234 or at Kelsey_Johnson@nps.gov.
+Individuals interested in obtaining additional information or applying for the position should contact Kelsey Johnson at (206) 220-4234 or at e-mail us.
+Applicants must submit a detailed one page resume and one page cover letter by May 5th.
 Further details about TRT can be found at http://www.teacherrangerteacher.org.
+For more information about Klondike Gold Rush National Historical Park, visit the park's website at www.nps.gov/klse.

 Did You Know?